 Music is a central part of festive occasions and celebrations as well as an integral feature of everyday life.
 People mark what they feel is distinctive and valuable through the use of music, frequently accompanied by dance and ritual.
-For instance, various Asian communities of Washington have maintained some of the seasonal ceremonies of their homelands, such as Lao or Chinese New Year's celebrations which occur on various dates throughout the calendrical year.
+For instance, various Asian communities of Washington have maintained some of the seasonal ceremonies of their homelands, such as Lao or Chinese New Year's celebrations.
 These elaborate and colorful ceremonial events incorporate music, costumes, parades, food, and dance and draw community members from the entire eastern seaboard.

-Gospel heads the list of Black traditional musics for which Washington is known.
-As Pearl Williams-Jones points out in the article which follows, gospel music thrives in a variety of forms in this city, ranging from the harmonies of traditional quartet groups to the sounds of more contemporary soloists, ensembles, and choirs, some of which blend classical techniques with more traditional Black gospel music.
-Black churches have served as a primary conduit for the transmission of Black musical aesthetics, even for those who have studied music privately.
+Washington has long been a center of gospel music.
+Gospel music thrives in a variety of forms in this city, ranging from the harmonies of traditional quartet groups to the sounds of more contemporary soloists, ensembles, and choirs, some of which blend classical techniques with more traditional African American gospel music.
+African American churches have served as a primary conduit for the transmission of musical aesthetics, even for those who have studied music privately.
 Hundreds of churches support numerous choirs, smaller family groups, and other ensembles and soloists who provide their memberships with gospel music.
 They have offered sympathetic and nurturing performance environments for those who have directed their skills to the glorification of the Lord.
 Gospel music is central to a variety of community events in addition to regular services: for example, pastor, choir, and church anniversary celebrations, as well as funerals are filled with gospel music.
-Some churches regularly house rehearsals and sponsor concerts by community artists outside their own membership.
+Some churches regularly house rehearsals and sponsor concerts by community artists outside of their own membership.
 These activities and frequent performances at other churches in and out of the city provide opportunities for mutual exchanges of ideas, news, and repertoire.

-Some of the newest and most intense secular musical performances in Washington arise from Black youth.
+Some of the newest and most intense secular musical performances in Washington arise from African American youth.
 Go-go, a dance music tradition born in this city, is usually performed by small bands.
-Layered rhythmic patterns are blended with call and response, percussive instrumental riffs, and quotations from familiar melodies, frequently overlayed with rap (a patterned rhythmic speech) and accompanied by patterned coordinated movement.
-Less complex in their multi-layered structures but related in their uses of rhythmic Hispanic, African and Afro-American children play handclapping games on the playground of Ross Elementary School, 17th and R Sts., N.W.
-Photo courtesy of Olivia Cadaval patterns, repetition, and call and response structures are several other forms that have dominated many of the expressive and competitive play energies of D.C.'s youth including such female activities as cheering, double-dutch (a form of jumproping incorporating multiple ropes), and collegiate performance genres such as stepping, a type of fraternal "cheer."
+Layered rhythmic patterns are blended with call-and-response, percussive instrumental riffs, and quotations from familiar melodies, frequently overlayered with rap and accompanied by coordinated movement.
+Less complex in their multi-layered structures but